ArthurSonzogni/chromiumos-platform2/crash-reporter/README.md

     we wish to preserve them across clobbers.
 *   `/run/crash_reporter/crash`: Crashes found early in the boot process (before `/var/spool/crash` is available) are stored here.
+*   `/run/daemon-store/fbpreprocessord/<user_hash>`: All connectivity firmware dumps
+    generated when a user is logged in are stored here.
+These fwdumps will only be attached to feedback reports and not uploaded to crash-reporter server.

 These directories are only written to by the crash-reporter at collection time.
 The [crash_sender] program will also delete reports after it uploads them.